Robot swarms aid NASA journey to Mars

 The Mars rover Curiosity is in the news right now as NASA celebrates the robot’s five-year sojourn across the planet surface.
 The rover is sending back breathtaking images and collecting data in anticipation of humans arriving in the 2030s.
 But before humans arrive, a swarm of smaller robots may already be on the planet, navigating the terrain and working together like a colony of ants to collect resources.

 Dr. Melanie Moses, associate professor of Computer Science at The University of New Mexico, developed the robots, nicknamed Swarmies, based on the way ants interact while collecting food for the colony.
-She and post-doctoral researcher Dr. Matthew Fricke are leading a group of New Mexico post-docs and students preparing for the annual NASA Swarmathon this spring when 24 teams from around the country will compete.
+She and research assistant professor Dr. Matthew Fricke are leading a group of New Mexico post-docs and students preparing for the annual NASA Swarmathon this spring when 24 teams from around the country will compete.

 Simulations allow researchers to test a network of robots without having to build a huge fleet of them.
 Moses said the Center for Advanced Research Computing has been greatly beneficial to the New Mexico group, allowing them to run millions of scenarios with dozens or even hundreds of robots in a swarm before implementing the programming algorithms into the Swarmie hardware.